Buffalo Bills NFL Win Totals Odds for the 2023-2024 NFL Season

 Buffalo has far exceeded expectations over the past few years.
 On the field, for sure.
 But also when it comes to Bills NFL win totals betting.

-In four of the past five seasons, Buffalo’s win totals hit the over on preseason over/under projections.
-The outlier: last season, as the Bills posted 11 wins to fall just shy of the 11.5 total.
+In five of the past six seasons, Buffalo’s win totals hit the over on preseason over/under projections.
+The outlier: 2021, as the Bills posted 11 wins to fall just shy of the 11.5 total.

-Once again, for the most part, NY sports betting providers have set the Bills over/under win total at 11.5, which matches the highest for the franchise since the early 1990s — during Buffalo’s Super Bowl runs.
-Last season, eight NFL teams held preseason over/unders of at least 10.5 wins.
-Three hit the over: Kansas City (12.5), Tampa Bay (12) and Green Bay (10.5).
+Once again, for the most part, NY sports betting providers have set the Bills over/under win total at 10.5, which is just shy of the highest for the franchise (11.5) since the early 1990s — during Buffalo’s Super Bowl runs.
+Last season, seven NFL teams held preseason over/unders of at least 10.5 wins.
+Only two hit the over: Kansas City and Buffalo.